Home Recipe IndexAppetizers Kimchi Deviled Eggs Recipe (Korean Deviled Eggs)

 • Remove your pot from heat and drain.
 Directly place your eggs into an ice bath.
 Then, once cool enough to touch, crack and peel your eggs.

 • Once peeled, slice your eggs in half lengthwise.
 Remove the egg yolks and place them in a blender (if you have a large blender, double recipe to blend easily).
-Add the gochujang, mayonnaise, salt, and sesame oil to the blender.
+Add the gochujang, mayonnaise, salt, and sesame oil to the blender or small food processor.
+You can also whisk by hand.
 Blend until everything until mixture is smooth and creamy.

 • Serve immediately or chill until you wish to consume!
 Enjoy!